chanapapan/RecentTrendMachineLearning/README.md

 # RecentTrendMachineLearning

-Assignment submission for AT82.10 Recent Trends in Machine Learning
+Assignment submission for AT82.10 Recent Trends in Machine Learning (Asian Institute of Technology)

+Lab reports can be found in .ipynb in each folder.